kyclark/gitbook-metagenomics/first_steps_with_unix.md

 > Don't use kill -9.
 Don't bring out the combine harvester just to tidy up the flower pot.
 > cf. http://porkmail.org/era/unix/award.html#uuk9letter

 Along with CTRL-C, you should learn about CTRL-Z to put a process into the background.
-This could be handy if, say, you were in an editor, you make a change to your code, you CTRL-Z to background the editor, you run the script to see if it worked, then you ```fg``` to bring it back to the foreground.
+This could be handy if, say, you were in an editor, you make a change to your code, you CTRL-Z to background the editor, you run the script to see if it worked, then you ```fg``` to bring it back to the foreground or ```bg``` it to have it resume running in the background.
 I would consider this a sub-optimal work environment, but it's fine if you were for some reason limited to a single terminal window.

 Generally if you want a program to run in the background, you would launch it from the command line with an ampersand ("&") at the end: